sogyals429/ansible-web-app/README.md

 ## License

-This project is licensed under the MIT License - see the  [LICENSE.md](https://gist.github.com/PurpleBooth/LICENSE.md)  file for details.
+This project is licensed under the MIT License - see the  [LICENSE.md](https://gist.github.com/PurpleBooth/LICENSE.md)  file for details